anhansnail/linhgiang/README.md

 [product-screenshot]: https://i.imgur.com/R8MzjsI.png

 ⚡ Quote:
-**Don't be afraid to give up the good to go for the great.**
+**Choosing to be positive and having a grateful attitude is going to determine how you're going to live your life.**

-John D. Rockefeller
+Joel Osteen